 Time passes slowly and fades away

-¶ 4 Leave a comment on paragraph 4 0 “We stare straight ahead and try so hard to stay right” sounds like something a man who is about to bolt of the porch and catch the next train to the big city.
+“We stare straight ahead and try so hard to stay right” sounds like something a man who is about to bolt off the porch and catch the next train to the big city.
 Which Dylan will do shortly.
 He said once about this period, “I went into the bucolic and mundane as far as possible.”
-It seems he had about reached the end.
+By the time of the writing of Time Passes Slowly, it seems he had about reached the breaking point.